IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 Vallourec

-On August 6, 2024, ArcelorMittal completed the acquisition of 65,243,206 shares, representing 28.4% (27.89% at December 31, 2024) voting rights in Vallourec, for €14.64 per share from funds managed by Apollo Global Management, Inc. for total €960 million (1,048) cash consideration.
+On August 6, 2024, ArcelorMittal completed the acquisition of 65,243,206 shares, representing 28.4% (27.85% at December 31, 2025) voting rights in Vallourec, for €14.64 per share from funds managed by Apollo Global Management, Inc. for total €960 million (1,048) cash consideration.
 Vallourec’s Board of Directors includes eleven members, out of which two are appointed by ArcelorMittal, whose Chief Executive Officer also acts as an observer of the Board.
 ArcelorMittal concluded that it exercises significant influence in Vallourec and accordingly it accounts for its investment under the equity method.
 In addition, as the share purchase agreement includes a forward component qualifying as a financial instrument as a result of the purchase price being fixed ahead of the closing date, ArcelorMittal recognized a 83 decrease in acquisition cost to reflect the fair value of the forward at acquisition date (see note 6.2).
 Having carried out a successful restructuring in recent years, Vallourec presents a compelling opportunity to increase ArcelorMittal’s exposure to the attractive, downstream, value-added tubular market.
 It is a global leader in premium tubular solutions for energy markets and demanding industrial applications, offering innovative, safe and competitive products for sectors including energy, automotive and construction.
-85% of Vallourec’s 2.2 million tonnes of annual rolling capacity is focused around low-carbon, integrated productions hubs in US and Brazil, both of which are important strategic markets for ArcelorMittal.
-The fair value of ArcelorMittal’s investment was 1,113 at December 31, 2024 based on Vallourec’s quoted share price.
+85% of Vallourec’s 2.2 million tonnes of annual rolling capacity is focused around low-carbon, integrated production hubs in the U.S. and Brazil, both of which are important strategic markets for ArcelorMittal.
+The fair value of ArcelorMittal’s investment was 1,203 at December 31, 2025 based on Vallourec’s quoted share price.

 China Oriental